Skip to main content

 Configure AppVault authentication and passwords

-Before you create an AppVault object, you need to ensure the AppVault and the data mover you choose can authenticate with the provider and any related resources.
+Before you create an AppVault CR, ensure the AppVault and the data mover you choose can authenticate with the provider and any related resources.

 Data mover repository passwords

-When you create AppVault objects using CRs or the Trident protect CLI plugin, you can optionally instruct Trident protect to use a Kubernetes secret that contains custom passwords for the Restic and Kopia repository encryption.
+When you create AppVault objects using CRs or the Trident protect CLI plugin, you can specify a Kubernetes secret with custom passwords for Restic and Kopia encryption.
 If you don't specify a secret, Trident protect uses a default password.

-• When manually creating AppVault CRs, you can use the spec.dataMoverPasswordSecretRef field to specify the secret.
+• When manually creating AppVault CRs, use the spec.dataMoverPasswordSecretRef field to specify the secret.

-• When creating AppVault objects using the Trident protect CLI, you can use the --data-mover-password-secret-ref argument to specify the secret.
+• When creating AppVault objects using the Trident protect CLI, use the --data-mover-password-secret-ref argument to specify the secret.

 Create a data mover repository password secret